 It also has the participation and support of university associations and universities in Latin America (including ASCUN in Colombia, ANUIES in Mexico, CSUCA in Central America, ANDIFES in Brazil, FAUBAI in Brazil, AUGM in Uruguay and the Universidad Veracruzana in Mexico) and the EU-LAC Foundation.

 Cocktail-Debate – Higher Education and the SDGs: Interregional Perspectives

-Co-organised with the German Academic Exchange Service (DAAD), the African Association of Universities (AAU) and the Latin American and Caribbean Higher Education Area (ENLACES), and with the support of the Generalitat de Catalunya, the Spanish Service for the Internationalisation of Education (SEPIE), the African Union, the EU-LAC Foundation, the University of Barcelona, the HAQAA initiative and the Colombian Association of Universities (ASCUN) we had the opportunity to share a space for discussion and socialisation at the Cocktail-Debate – Higher Education and the SDGs: interregional perspectives.
+Co-organised with the German Academic Exchange Service (DAAD), the African Association of Universities (AAU) and the Latin American and Caribbean Higher Education Area (ENLACES), and with the support of the Generalitat de Catalunya, the Spanish Service for the Internationalisation of Education (SEPIE), the African Union, the EU-LAC Foundation, the University of Barcelona, the HAQAA initiative and the Colombian Association of Universities (ASCUN), this debate and cocktail was the opportunity to share interregional perspectives on how higher education institutions are tackling the SDGs and how cooperation is essential for this feat.

 SIDE EVENTS IN THE MEDIA